Reduce Your Risk of Skin Cancer

 Fisher and his team are developing a topical cream (still in the safety-testing stages) that fools the skin into producing the brown pigmentation – melanin – by thinking it is sunlight.
 Melanin is a natural sunblock that protects the skin from UV rays.
 So, in addition to protecting skin against UV radiation, it also creates a tanned skin.

 It’s far too early to tell if the Mass General research will result in a safe alternative for tanning.
-For now, the best way to protect yourself is with consistent use of sunscreen and staying on top of changes in your skin.This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+For now, the best way to protect yourself is with consistent use of sunscreen and staying on top of changes in your skin.This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio